philips/kid-copy-work/README.md

 # Kid Copy Work

 These are tools I use to do "copy work" of my kid's works.
+The goals of this project are to:

+- Share works with family and friends
+- Backup work in case of disaster
+- Preserve work that might be fragile
+- Reduce storage by recycling some work

+Total cost in 2025 dollars $150:

+$99 - lights
+$22 - phone overhead mount
+$60 - any ol' tripod that will mount the overhead mount from the center post

 ## Prepare a Workspace